oberien/das-protokoll/specification-v2.md

 ### Block Type

-The block type is an enum represented as u8.
+The block type is an enum represented as one octet.

 ```
 DIRECTORY = 1,
 FILE_META = 2,
 LEAF = 3,
 ```

+All remaining values are reserved for future extensions.

 ### Child